bauer-alex/APCtools/paper/paper.md

 bibliography: paper.bib
 ---

+# Summary

+Age-Period-Cohort (APC) analysis aims to determine relevant drivers for long-term developments and is used in many fields of science [@yang_land_2013].
+The R package `APCtools` offers modern visualization techniques and general routines to facilitate the interpretability of the interdependent temporal structures and to simplify the workflow of an APC analysis.
+The model-based analysis builds on a semiparametric regression approach to separate the temporal effects.
+We shortly discuss the challenges of APC analysis, give an overview of existing statistical software packages and outline the main functionalities of the package.

 # Statement of Need

-Age-Period-Cohort (APC) analysis aims to determine relevant drivers for long-term developments and is used in many fields of science [@yang_land_2013].
-The main focus is on disentangling the interconnected effects of age, period, and cohort.
+The main focus in APC analysis is on disentangling the interconnected effects of age, period, and cohort.
 Long-term developments of some characteristic can either be associated with changes in a person's life cycle (age), macro-level developments over the years that simultaneously affect all age groups (period), or the generational